Royal Enfield Himalayan (2018-on) Review

 The build was amplified by a modified Suzuki RM-Z450 exhaust.

 For a little extra pep, the bike received a Powertronic ECU plug-in, with the ancillary components and running gear remaining the same as the original machine.
 The old single headlight has made way for a squared enduro mask and the screen has been removed.

 This has left the Marlboro-coloured tank more exposed for more of a classic enduro feel.
 What’s more, the standard dual seat unit has been replaced for a single seat design, with the rear now housing a removable luggage rack.

 For additional luggage capacity, they have also rather cleverly recycled one of the tank-mounted luggage racks from the original machine and re-mounted it on the left, to the rear of the machine.

-Watsonian give the Enfield Himalayan the sidecar treatment
+Watsonian give the Royal Enfield Himalayan the sidecar treatment

 In November 2018 British sidecar firm Watsonian Squire announced a new sidecar outfit in tandem with the Royal Enfield Himalayan.